Skip to content

 STATE LEGISLATION CONSIDERED?
 NOTES

-Alabama YES A comprehensive gaming package, including sports betting, is expected to be introduced in the 2024 legislative session.
+Alabama YES A comprehensive gaming package, including sports betting, was introduced in the 2024 legislative session and defeated.
+Efforts expected again in 2025.

 California YES California has entertained multiple bills to legalize online sports betting over the years, but as-to-date none have been successful.
 This is largely due to the fact that all gambling legislation in the state requires a 2/3 super-majority for adoption.